-- If the school are made aware of incident involving online sexual abuse of a child, the school will: - Act in accordance with the school's Child protection and Safeguarding policies and the relevant Kent Safeguarding Child Board's procedures. - Immediately notify the Designated Safeguarding Lead. - Store any devices involved securely. - o Immediately inform Kent police via 101 (or 999 if a child is at immediate risk) - Carry out a risk assessment which considers any vulnerabilities of pupil(s) involved (including carrying out relevant checks with other agencies). - o Inform parents/carers about the incident and how it is being managed. - Make a referral to Specialist Children's Services (if required/appropriate). - Provide the necessary safeguards and support for pupils, such as, offering counselling or pastoral support. - Review the handling of any incidents to ensure that best practice is implemented; school leadership team will review and update any management procedures, where necessary. - The school will take action regarding online child sexual abuse, regardless of whether the incident took place on/off school premises, using school or personal equipment. - Where possible pupils will be involved in decision making and if appropriate, will be empowered to report concerns such as via the Click CEOP report : www.ceop.police.uk/safety-centre/ - If the school is unclear whether a criminal offence has been committed, the Designated Safeguarding Lead will obtain advice immediately through the Education Safeguarding Team and/or Kent Police. - If the school is made aware of intelligence or information which may relate to child sexual exploitation (on or offline), it will be passed through to the Child Sexual Exploitation Team (CSET) by the Designated Safeguarding Lead.
+- St Peter-in-Thanet recognises online abuse and exploitation, including sexual abuse and sexual or criminal exploitation, as a safeguarding issue and all concerns will be reported to and dealt with by the DSL (or deputy), in line with our child protection policy. - St Peter-in-Thanet will ensure that all members of the community are aware of online child abuse and sexual or criminal exploitation, including the possible grooming approaches which may be employed by offenders to target pupils, and understand how to respond to concerns. - We will implement preventative approaches for online child abuse and exploitation via a range of age and ability appropriate education for learners, staff and parents/carers. - We will ensure that all members of the community are aware of the support available regarding online child abuse and exploitation, both locally and nationally. - We will ensure that the 'Click CEOP' report button used to report online child sexual abuse is visible and available to learners and other members of our community (link on school website). - If made aware of an incident involving online child abuse and/or exploitation, we will: - act in accordance with our child protection policies and the relevant KSCMP procedures. - store any devices containing evidence securely. - If content is contained on pupils' personal devices, they will be managed in accordance with the DfE 'searching screening and confiscation' advice. - If any evidence is stored on our network or devices, we will act to block access to other users and isolate the content. - if appropriate, make a referral to Children's Social Work Service and inform the police via 101, or 999 if a learner is at immediate risk. - carry out a risk assessment which considers any vulnerabilities of pupil(s) involved, including carrying out relevant checks with other agencies. - o inform parents/carers about the incident and how it is being managed and provide support and signposting, as appropriate. - provide the necessary safeguards and support for pupils, such as, offering counselling or pastoral support. - o review the handling of any incidents to ensure that best practice is implemented; leadership team will review and update any management procedures, where necessary. - We will respond to concerns regarding online abuse and exploitation, regardless of whether the incident took place on our premises or using setting provided or personal equipment. - Where possible and appropriate, pupils will be involved in decision making.
+If appropriate, they will be empowered to report concerns themselves with support, for example if the concern relates to online sexual abuse via CEOP: www.ceop.police.uk/safety-centre/ - If we are unclear whether a criminal offence has been committed, the DSL (or deputy) will obtain advice immediately through the Education Safeguarding Service and/or police. - If made aware of intelligence or information which may relate to child sexual exploitation (on or offline), it will be passed through to the police by the DSL (or deputy).

-If pupils at other schools are believed to have been targeted, the school will seek support from Kent Police and/or the Education Safeguarding Team first to ensure that potential investigations are not compromised.
+If members of the public or learners at other settings are believed to have been targeted, the DSL (or deputy) will seek advice from the police and/or the Education Safeguarding Service before sharing specific information to ensure that potential investigations are not compromised.

-11.3 Indecent Images of Children (IIOC)
+11.4 Indecent Images of Children (IIOC)